-Very few of the definitions provided by Urban Dictionary are close to conventional.
-The primary reason for substandard quality of definitions is the lack of moderation.
+We observe that very few of the definitions provided in Urban Dictionary are close to conventional.
+The primary reason for sub-standard quality of definitions is the lack of moderation.
 We attend to refine this information by manual intervention.

 Figure 1: UML Data Model Diagram for SlangNet